WeCanCodeIT/CSlides/src/fundamentals/loops-01/index.md

 <div class="img" float="right"><img src="./resources/loop2.png" /></div>

-- Lets execute our program.
+- Let's execute our program.
 Ensure the loop is operating as designed.

 <div class="fragment">
 Question time:  What happens when you type anything other than exit or just hit the enter key?